 Foi Bonita a Festa

-In cinema she produced between Portugal and Brazil the following films: "Becoming Male in the Middle Ages" (2022; world premiered at IFFR - International Film Festival Rotterdam, Ammodo Tiger Short Award Winner), "The Bite" (2019; world premiered at TIFF - Toronto International Film Festival), "Art and Hurt"(2018; world premiered at DocLisboa), and "Exterminator Seed" (2017; world premiered at IndieLisboa), all short films directed by Pedro Neves Marques.
+In cinema she produced between Portugal and Brazil the following films: “My Senses Are All I Have to Offer” (2024; world premiere at the 63rd Critic’s Week of the Cannes Festival), "Becoming Male in the Middle Ages" (2022; world premiered at IFFR - International Film Festival Rotterdam, Ammodo Tiger Short Award Winner), "The Bite" (2019; world premiered at TIFF - Toronto International Film Festival), "Art and Hurt"(2018; world premiered at DocLisboa), and "Exterminator Seed" (2017; world premiered at IndieLisboa), all short films directed by Isadora Pedro Neves Marques.
 She also produced "Valley of Doubts" (in post production) by Francisca Manuel.
 She is associate producer of "Ecstasy" (2020) by Moara Passoni and "Olmo and the Seagull" (2015) by Petra Costa and Lea Glob.

 She is now co-producing "Gold and Ashes" the first feature film by Salomé Lamas with O Som e a Fúria, in Portugal, and co-producing "Giving Birth" by Adriana Vila Guevara, with Diana Toucedo Films in Spain and Horns and Tails Productions in the United States.
 She is producing two projects in development by Pedro Neves Marques: their first feature film "DNA at the Speed of Light" and a new short film "My Senses Are All I Have to Offer."